40 plus questions - Multiple Choice Questions on Classification, Culture, and Identification of the microorganisms

 d) Streptococcus pneumoniae

-6. A 19-year-old male living in a tropical region of India visited the hospital.
-He came with a lesion on the lower part of the left leg that according to him first appeared about a week before visiting the hospital.
-A skin biopsy test was performed and the infection was diagnosed to be a parasitic infection.
+6. A 19-year-old male living in a tropical region of India visits a local healthcare center.
+He has a lesion on the lower part of the left leg, he reports the lesion first appeared 5 days ago.
+A skin biopsy test confirms a parasitic infection.

-Which of the following is a vector-borne disease that can be transmitted to humans by the bite of infected sandflies?
+Which of the following is a vector-borne parasitic infection that can be transmitted to humans by the bite of infected sandflies?

 a) Leishmaniasis